Skip to main content

 Each year we run a number of courses ranging from an introductory course for those contemplating taking up beekeeping to more specialised courses for those who wish to develop new or existing skills.

-Current courses are:
+Our current courses are:

-3. Alternative approaches to beekeeping – This is a course for conventional beekeepers wishing to learn more about alternative approaches to beekeeping.
+This is a course for conventional beekeepers wishing to learn more about alternative approaches to beekeeping.

 1. An Introduction to Beekeeping